 Official Band Logo and its Symbolism

-The logo of our band is comprised of our official band cap badge, inset over our tartan and surrounded by a Celtic knot.
+The official logo of the Edmonton Firefighters' Piping & Drumming Society is comprised of our official band cap badge, inset over our tartan and surrounded by a Celtic knot.

 Celtic knots (also known as 'endless knots' or 'mystic knots') are series of overlapping or interwoven knots which have no clear start or end.They started to appear in Celtic Art in the second half of the 5th Century whereas Celtic spirals appeared much earlier, as early as 600 BC.
 For us it signifies the infinite bond of firefighters and first responders around the world.
 Included at the top of our logo is the Pipes & Drums, which signatures our purpose to come together to honour that bond, through the playing and tradition of the great highland music of our Pipes & Drums.

 Attached to the Maltese cross is our motto of Tradition, Honour, Pride.
 The history of the maltese cross dates back to the 15th century.
 The Maltese cross is known around the world as a symbol of the fire service.
 It is often seen painted on fire trucks, on the clothing of firefighters, depicted on firefighters badges, and is quite often the chosen design of firefighter tattoos.
 So where did the Maltese cross come from, and how did it get to be known as a symbol of the fire service?

 The Badge of a Firefighter is the Maltese Cross.
 The Maltese Cross is a symbol of protection and a badge of honor.
 Its story is hundreds of years old.